Material Ethereal Constructs: Sequential, Poetic Dialogues

 “We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty.”— MAYA ANGELOU

-I frequently walk in Lakeview and Forest Hill Cemeteries, as well as other sites across Chautauqua County, New York.
-It's time for Day of the Dead inspirations!
-The rock-hard, stone-cold monuments juxtaposed with the moss, lichen, and lush forest settings to stimulate writing with light.
+I frequently walk in Lakeview and Forest Hill Cemeteries, as well as sites across Chautauqua County, New York.
+It's my time for Day of the Dead inspirations!
+The rock-hard, stone-cold monuments are juxtaposed with the moss, lichen, and lush forest settings to stimulate writing with light.
 The Sun's light and shadows are dynamic partners that stimulate imaginal journeys.
 Forms morph again… and again!

 The arts are a means to define, refine, heal, and enrich our lives in manifold ways.
 "You don't need to be a brain scientist to understand that the arts have physiological, psychological, and spiritual benefits," said Mary Magsamen, Founder and Director of the International Arts + Mind Lab Center for Applied Neuroaesthetics at Johns Hopkins University School of Medicine.